 This course is not being offered at this point.
-The Introduction to Huna; Huna: Aloha, Nature, and Goddesses,; Huna: Manifestation, Grokking, and Healing; and Diving Deeper into the Seven Principles cover most of what this course has been about.
+The Introduction to Huna; The Huna Adventurer's Guide to 7 Essential Explorations, and the Huna Adventurer's Guide to the Seven Principles cover most of what this course has been about.
 It may be offered in the future.

 This course is designed for the spiritual adventurer who wants to understand the mechanics of conscious creation whether for healing or for personal exploration.